autistic-symposium/autistic-cypherpunk-toolkit/README.md

 * As the network is non-hierarchical, a node may receive competing blocks, which may form competing chains.
 The network comes to consensus on the blockchain by following the "longest chain rule", which states that the chain with the most blocks at any given time is the canonical chain.
 This rule achieves consensus because miners do not want to expend their computational work trying to add blocks to a chain that will be abandoned by the network.

+## Consensus protocols

+* **Proof-of-Work (PoW)**: used by Bitcoin's protocol.
+Validate transactions to the miners, who are the nodes solve cryptographic, or mathematical problems, using their computers.
+Miners who solve a problem and validate and enable a block record are rewarded with bitcoin.
+* **Proof-Of-Stake (PoS)**: used by Ethereum.
+Forgers (instead of miners) stake an amount of cryptocurrency which allows them a chance, based on probability, to be a block validator.
+The successful forger receives the relevant block transaction fees as a reward.

 ---

 ## Ethereum